nate-browne/110Project/RENT/README.md

 2. `python3`.
 This will also install `pip3` for you.
 Installation is available through `brew` I think.

-3. Flask, and SQLAlchemy.
-You can get these with `pip3 install flask` and `pip3 install flask_sqlalchemy`, respectively.
+3. Flask, SQLAlchemy, and MYSQLClient.
+You can get these with `pip3 install flask`, `pip3 install flask_sqlalchemy`, and `pip3 install mysqlclient`, respectively.

-4. MySQLClient.
-You can get this with `pip3 install mysqlclient`
+4. MySQLClient and passlib (for now).
+You can get this with `pip3 install mysqlclient` and `pip3 install passlib`

 5. An editor that supports Typescript.
 I recommend either [IntelliJ IDEA](https://www.jetbrains.com/idea/?fromMenu), [Visual Studio Code](https://code.visualstudio.com/), or [Atom](https://atom.io/).
 Make sure that for VSCode you install the relevant Typescript plugins, like "ESLint", "TSLint", and "vscode-icons".
 If you're using VSCode, it may also help to have